Su Weidao

-Su Weidao (蘇味道; 648?–705?), was an official of the Chinese Tang dynasty and Wu Zetian's Zhou dynasty, twice serving as chancellor during Wu Zetian's reign.
+Su Weidao (蘇味道; 648?–705?), was an official of the Chinese Tang and Wu Zhou dynasties, twice serving as chancellor during Wu Zetian's reign.

 Background

 Su Weidao might have been born in 648, at the end of the reign of Emperor Taizong.
 His family was from Zhao Prefecture (趙州, roughly modern Shijiazhuang, Hebei).
 In his youth, he was well known in the locale for his literary talent, along with Li Jiao, also from Zhao Prefecture.
 After he passed the imperial examination, he was made the sheriff of Xianyang County (咸陽, in modern Xianyang, Shaanxi).
 Pei Xingjian, then the deputy minister of civil service affairs, was impressed by his talent, and in 679, when Pei was set to command an army against Western Tujue's Shixing Khan Ashina Duzhi, who had just rebelled against the Tang dynasty, Pei invited Su to serve as his secretary.
 Around that time, the official Pei Judao had just been made a general commanding the imperial guards, and, after searching for a talented person to write a thanksgiving submission to then-reigning Emperor Gaozong (Emperor Taizong's son), found Su.
 The submission that Su wrote on Pei Judao's behalf was said to be well-written in an intricate manner, and he became famous.